alramdein/shipyard-go/README.md

 > Note: Sometimes it took quite long at first `run` because it needs to download the package for the repository

 ## Author
-This project original created by Alif Ramdani (alramdein).
+This project original created from scratch by Alif Ramdani (alramdein).
 Please put me on credit when you use it publicly or commercially.